Bexar County's Opioid Lawyer Arrested For Harassment While Allegedly On Drugs

 The marriage was annulled Jan.
 12 "in an effort to avoid all contact with (Phipps), fearing violent retaliation as well as the threat of civil litigation for leaving ...," read the affidavit.

 Vega spoke with the San Antonio Police Department on Jan.
-22. In that three-sentence incident report she told an officer “scared of (Phipps)” that he was verbally abusive and that she asked a number of questions about protective orders, though none were filed.
+22. In that three-sentence incident report she told an officer that she was “scared of (Phipps)” that he was verbally abusive and that she asked a number of questions about protective orders, though none were filed.

 No case was opened at her request.